celioricardoprates/celio_ricardo/README.md

 Irmaos : Leticia Prates

-Cores favoritas: Preto, brando e
+Cores favoritas: Preto, branco e azul

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for